Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: Application: Semi-invariants and determinant-like characters

-The summand in \cref{eq:1} indexed by $T=A_0$ is $\Hom_{G} \big(H^{0} (M(\CA)), L \big)$, which is equal to zero by assumption.
-Suppose $T\in \CT$ and $0<\cd T<\rk G$.
-Clearly $L^{Z_H}=0$ for every hyperplane in $\CA(Z_T)$ and so by induction, $\Hom_{Z_T} \big(H^{*} ( M(\CA(Z_{T}))), L|_{Z_T} \big)=0$.
-Every $N_T$-equivariant homomorphism from $H^{\rk Z_T} ( M(\CA(Z_{T})))$ to $L$ is $Z_T$-equivariant, so
+The summand in \cref{eq:1} indexed by $X=V$ is $\Hom_{G} \big(H^{0} (M(\SA)), L \big)$, which is equal to zero by assumption.
+Suppose $X\in \CX$ and $0<\cd X<\rk G$.
+Clearly $L^{Z_{Z_G(X)}(H)}=0$ for every hyperplane in $\SA(Z_G(X))$, and so by induction, $\Hom_{Z_G(X)} \big( H^{*}( M(\SA(Z_G(X)))), L|_{Z_G(X)} \big)=0$.
+Every $N_G(X)$-equivariant homomorphism from $H^{\rk Z_G(X)} ( M(\SA(Z_G(X))))$ to $L$ is $Z_G(X)$-equivariant, so

-Finally, the argument in \cref{ssec:cpp}\cref{eq:cn} shows that the summand in \cref{eq:1} indexed by $T=G$, namely $\Hom_{G} \big(H^{\rk G} ( M(\CA)), L \big)$, is also equal to zero.
+Finally, the argument in \cref{ssec:cpp}\cref{eq:cn} shows that the summand in \cref{eq:1} indexed by $X=0$, namely $\Hom_{G} \big(H^{\rk G} ( M(\SA)), L \big)$, is also equal to zero.
 This completes the proof. \end{proof}

-A linear character $\chi$ of $G$ is called a \emph{determinant-like} character if, for every reflection $s\in G$, $\chi(s)$ is a root of unity with order equal to the order of $s$.
-In particular, such a character satisfies \eqref{eq:chi_s} above.
-The determinant character $\det \colon G\to \BBC^*$ is of course a determinant-like character.
+A linear character $\xi$ of $G$ is called a \emph{determinant-like} character if, for every reflection $s\in G$, $\xi(s)$ is a root of unity with order equal to the order of $s$.
+Such a character satisfies the hypothesis of the theorem.
+The determinant character, $\det \colon G\to \BBC^*$, is of course a determinant-like character.
 If $G$ is a Coxeter group, then $\det$ is the sign character, and is the only determinant-like character of $G$.
 For non-Coxeter reflection groups, $\det\inverse$ is a determinant-like character that in general is not equal to $\det$.
-Lehrer \cite[Cor.~3.9]{lehrer:remarks} shows that determinant-like characters can be used to detect the regular numbers for $G$.

-It follows from a result of Hanlon \cite{hanlon:proof} (see \cite{lehrersolomon:symmetric}) that the sign character of $W_n$ does not occur in $H^*(M(\BR_n))$.
+It follows from a result of Lehrer \cite{lehrer:rational} that the sign character of a Weyl group, $W$, does not occur in $H^*(M(\SA(W)))$.
 The following generalization to complex reflection groups is an immediate consequence of \cref{thm:5}.

-\begin{corollary} Suppose $G\subseteq \GL(V)$ is a non-trivial, complex reflection group and $\chi$ is a determinant-like character of $G$.
-Then $\chi$ does not occur in $H^*(M(\CA(G)))$. \end{corollary}
+\begin{corollary} Suppose $G\subseteq \GL(V)$ is a non-trivial, complex reflection group and $\xi$ is a determinant-like character of $G$.
+Then $\xi$ does not occur in $H^*(M(\SA(G)))$. \end{corollary}